SwapyNetwork/swapy-exchange-protocol/README.md

 After the transaction mining, the protocol is disponible for usage.

 We're using Truffle's test support.
-The script scripts/test.sh creates a local network and call the unit tests.
+The script scripts/test.sh creates a local network and calls the unit tests.

 Type
 ```